Hilda Baci: Nigerian chef ready to poach world cooking record

 "This attempt is proof of the strength young people can exhibit with the right platform and support," the chef told BBC News Pidgin before starting her marathon cooking session.

-She is showing visible signs of the physical exertion and is getting cold compresses on her head, and foot massages during her breaks.
+Baci is showing visible signs of the physical exertion and is getting cold compresses applied to her head, and foot massages during her breaks.
 A medical assistant is also checking her vital signs.

 Her attempt has captivated the country, with politicians and celebrities stopping by to cheer her on.